VisActor/VTable/docs/assets/guide/en/data/async_data.md

-# Load data asynchronously
+# Lazy load data asynchronously
-In order to reduce the pressure on the backend to request data, it is recommended to use asynchronous loading of data.
+In order to reduce the pressure on the backend to request data, it is recommended to use asynchronous lazy loading of data.

 ## Basic usage
 You need to customize a VTable.data.CachedDataSource data source instance.
 Set the get method in the instance parameters.
 This method accepts an index parameter, returns a Promise, and returns data when resolving.